-Once again, Aching Solitude Awareness Day is upon us, and oh, what fun it is.
+We say goodbye to Aching Solitude Awareness Day for another year.
+Oh, what fun it is.
 If you're single, and especially when 99.9% of your friends aren't, it's only fair to start wondering where you're going wrong.
 Does that whole 'loves a sense of humour' still count when the joke that sent her into a cavalcade of laughter was 'Uh, so, can I buy you a drink?'.
 Is it a lie to create an internet profile that says you're in good shape if you think spheroids have a certain class?
 Bathing.
 Worth bothering?
 Honestly, it's a minefield.
 There has to be an easier way to learn the ropes without ending up wanting to make a noose.

 Maybe games can help!
 Let's see, what do we have on the obscure crap pile?
 Ah, yes!
 "Man Enough: The Ultimate Social Adventure".
 Well, if a truly terrible dating simulator from 1994 can't teach even loveless geeks everything there is to know about romance, I don't know what can!
 Pour yourself a half-empty glass of your favourite beverage, turn down the lights, and let's get ready to bumble!

 Okay, so that might be overselling things a bit.
-Man Enough is a dating game, but it's really closer to interactive shock treatment - something so bad, the mere thought of romance will make you want to vomit after playing it.
-It's mean-spirited, more than a little misogynistic, and if there's one thing it has more contempt for than women, it's you, its player.
-Possibly with cause, admittedly...
+Man Enough is a dating game, but it's really closer to interactive shock treatment—something so bad, the mere thought of romance will make you want to vomit after playing it.
+It's mean-spirited, more than a little misogynistic, and if there's one thing it has more contempt for than women, it's you, the player.
+Possibly with cause, admittedly.

 "Welcome to Man Enough Dating Service," says Jeri.
 "I'm Jeri," she adds, pointlessly.